MatthewPeterKelly/dscTutorials/RobotArmTrajctory/README.md

 This directory contains Matlab code to pose and then solve for a minimum-jerk trajectory for a robot arm that satisfies either either boundary-values or node constraints, subject to joint angle and rate constraints.

+The problem is posed and solved as a quadratic program, using multi-segment Chebyshev orthogonal collocation for transcription.

 ## Dependencies

-This code uses chebyshev orthogonal collocation.
-The helper-functions that I use can be found in
+The helper-functions for the Chebyshev orthogonal polynomials that I use can be found in `dscTutorials/chebyshevPolynomials/`
-        dscTutorials/chebyshevPolynomials/